-If you experience a pest problem, make sure you know all the key indicators.
-While you can solve some of these pesky problems with a good can of bug spray, others you need professional services.
+If you experience a pest problem, please make sure you know all the key indicators.
+While you can solve some of these pesky problems with a good can of bug spray, you need professional services.

 7 Signs You Might Have A Pest Problem In Your Home